UofTSuperTroopers/MoodTunes/README.md

-# MoodTunes
-Project 4 - Capstone Project - "MoodTune: Visualizing and Predicting Moods Based on Music Listening Behavior"

-Spotify API Usage & Compliance
+Compliance Statement for Spotify API Usage in ML Project Spotify API Compliance Statement

-This project uses the Spotify Web API solely for the purpose of visualizing publicly available metadata related to music listening behavior (e.g., track titles, artists, audio feature scores such as valence and energy).

-We strictly adhere to Spotify’s Developer Terms of Service and do not:

-Use Spotify content or metadata to train, fine-tune, or evaluate any machine learning or AI models.
+Our project strictly adheres to the Spotify Developer Terms and Policy, including the explicit restriction against using Spotify Content or data to train machine learning or artificial intelligence models.

-Ingest Spotify audio features or user-specific data into machine learning pipelines.

-Store or redistribute any Spotify content outside of permitted API use.
+Specifically:

-All machine learning components of this project (e.g., mood prediction models) are trained exclusively on publicly available, properly licensed datasets (e.g., the DEAM dataset) and/or self-reported mood data, independent of Spotify content.
+All machine learning models used in this project are trained exclusively on publicly licensed or external music datasets and do not incorporate Spotify data for training or fine-tuning.

+Spotify data accessed through the API is used only in real-time during runtime for model inference (prediction), visualization, and user interaction purposes.

+We do not cache, store, bulk download, or redistribute Spotify data beyond what is necessary for immediate runtime processing.

+User authentication is performed via OAuth with explicit consent, and all personal data is handled with strict privacy considerations.

+This approach ensures full compliance with Spotify’s Developer Policy, protecting Spotify’s content and respecting user privacy.